-Off-street parking spaces used to comply with the requirements of this Section 14-16-5-5 shall be calculated as follows:
+Off-street parking spaces used to comply with the requirements of this Section 14-16-5-5 shall be calculated as follows.

-- 5-5(C)(1)(a) Parking requirements in Table 5-5-1 are calculated as ratios to be multiplied by the gross floor area or design capacity of the use. - 5-5(C)(1)(b) The required minimum off-street parking may be adjusted pursuant to Subsection 14-16-5-5(C)(5) (Parking Reductions). - 5-5(C)(1)(c) When a calculation of required parking spaces results in a fraction of a space, the number of required parking spaces shall be rounded down to the nearest whole number. - 5-5(C)(1)(d) No space used for a required loading or stacking space may be used to satisfy minimum off-street parking requirements. - 5-5(C)(1)(e) No space used for shopping corrals or for other uses that make the space unavailable for vehicle parking may be used to satisfy minimum off-street parking requirements.
+- 5-5(C)(1)(a) Parking requirements in Table 5-5-1 are calculated as ratios to be multiplied by the gross floor area or design capacity of the use. - 5-5(C)(1)(b) The required minimum off-street parking may be adjusted pursuant to Subsection 14-16-5-5(C)(5) (Parking Reductions). - 5-5(C)(1)(c) When a calculation of required parking spaces results in a fraction of a space, the number of required parking spaces shall be rounded down to the nearest whole number. - 5-5(C)(1)(d) When a calculation of parking space reductions results in a fraction of a space, the number of parking spaces that can be reduced shall be rounded up to the nearest whole number. - 5-5(C)(1)(e) No space used for a required loading or stacking space may be used to satisfy minimum off-street parking requirements. - 5-5(C)(1)(f) No space used for shopping corrals or for other uses that make the space unavailable for vehicle parking may be used to satisfy minimum off-street parking requirements.